gtortone/MegaManFE/README.md

 ## Tools to inspect events

-### dumpevents.py
+### dumpevents

-dumpevents.py is a simple tool to capture events from ZeroMQ socket.
+dumpevents is a simple tool to capture events from ZeroMQ socket.
 It displays a raw dump of event in text mode and reports error conditions (EC mismatch, length/crc error).

 ### mdump